fmi/java-course/homeworks/02-movie-review-sentiment-analyzer/README.md

     int getSentimentDictionarySize();

     /**
-     * Returns whether a word is a stopword
+     * Returns whether a word is a stopword.
+The word is considered case-insensitive.
      */
     boolean isStopWord(String word);